SANOGOi/TPKanbanBoard/README.md

-Done by Issa Sanogo and Stephane Kanga.
+Done by Issa Sanogo, Ezechiel Zamble and Stephane Kanga.